AzaanDev/csci-39538-01-Pokemon-Clone/README.md

 Controls:
 A, W, S, D - to move around the board
 E - to pick up items and Enter battles.
-Only Works went directy under entity.
+Only works when directy under entity.

 Colors:
 Green = Grass